bronmarshall

 La Bouillabaisse Marseillaise

-Group Bouillabaisse This months “Is My Blog Burning?” is hosted by the amiable Cucina Testa Rossa
+This months "Is My Blog Burning?"
+IMBB #23 is hosted by the amiable Cucina Testa Rossa

 I chose to make Bouillabaisse because I love fish and it would have to be the most famous fish stew of the Mediterranean, if not the whole world!